tecknosap/enterprise-grade-aks-pipeline/teckno/README.md

 Once the infrastructure is provisioned, this pipeline:
 - Builds the Docker image
 - Pushes it to ACR
-- Deploys the application to AKS / Azure Container Apps
+- Deploys the application to AKS

 ✅ Run application-deploy.yml after infra-deploy.yml completes.